multiformats/multiformats/README.md

 Check out our [contributing document](contributing.md) for more information on how we work, and about contributing in general.
 Please be aware that all interactions related to multiformats are subject to the IPFS [Code of Conduct](https://github.com/ipfs/community/blob/master/code-of-conduct.md).

+If you're interested in proposing a new format (in addition to multihash, multistream, and so on), [open an issue](https://github.com/multiformats/multiformats/issue/new) in this repository, explaining the name of the format, what it is for, and why you think it should become one of the multiformats.
+Pointing to any existing implementations would also be great, if there are any.
+If you want to implement a multiformat in a new language, open an issue in the main repository for the relevant multiformat: for instance, if you want to write rust-multicodec, open an issue in the multiformats/multicodec repository.
+This will allow others to know that you're working on it, and potentially join in the effort.

 Small note: If editing the README, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.

 ## License